microsoft/rego-cpp/wrappers/rust/regorust/README.md

 ### Builtins

-At the moment only support a few builtins, but are actively working on adding all the standard builtins.
-The following builtins are currently supported:
+At the moment support the following builtins are available:

 - `aggregates`
 - `arrays`